scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

     +-------------+--------------------+

-The total runtime for the file-based workflow takes 352s, for the 2-node streaming about 221 seconds.
-A reason for this can be found in how the high-velocity data I/O interacts with the receive-publish-submit architecture implemented by the processor and is explained in the following.
+The walltime for the file-based workflow is 352s, about 221s for the 2-node scenario and ... for the 3-node scenario.
+A reason for this can be found in how the high-velocity data I/O affects the receive-publish-submit architecture implemented by the processor and is explained in the following.

 ``Delta`` uses a queue to communicate between the reader and the PoolExecutor.
 Figure :ref:`delta-perf-queue` shows the time that the time chunks are enqueued.
 We find that even tough reading from the filesystem should be faster